sufyanfaizi/ecommerce-app/readme.md

 - ✅ Adherence to Django best practices
 - ✅ Secure API access with authentication and permission checks.
 - ✅ Code is modular and easy to maintain or extend.
+- ✅Dont work direclty on main branch create branch and then MR

 Onboarding Plan: